 Although a great amount of nutrition and those all-important antioxidants can be derived from here, the seeds are also where the highest concentration of tannin is found in pomegranates.

-You’re likely to find that your dog gets an upset tummy after eating pomegranates for this and related reasons, which is why they’re really not recommended for dogs at all.
+You’re likely to find that your dog gets an upset tummy after eating pomegranates for this and related reasons, which is why they’re not recommended for dogs at all.

-Again, it’s not a question of the fruit being toxic to dogs in any way, but rather the fact that dogs cannot digest pomegranates effectively enough for their body to really make use of them.
+Again, it’s not a question of the fruit being toxic to dogs in any way, but rather the fact that dogs cannot digest pomegranates effectively enough for their body to make use of them.

 The seeds are especially bad for this, and that’s before you also consider the fact that they can be quite the tricky thing for dogs to eat overall.